ki3ani/my-notes-backend/README.md

 Welcome to the API documentation for My Notes App.
 This document provides detailed information about the available API endpoints, authentication, request and response formats, and error handling.

-## Base URL

-All API endpoints are relative to the base URL of your backend server.
-The base URL for the My Notes App API is `https://api.my-notes-app.com`.

 ## Authentication